nark/wired/README.md

 By default a user with the login "admin" and no password is created.
 Use Wired Client or Wire to connect to your newly installed Wired Server.

+### Running on Docker

+Build the image:

+    cd wired/
+    docker build --tag wired:2.5 .

+Run the container (first time):

+    docker run  -d -p 4871:4871 \
+                -v /path/to/your/files:/files \
+                --name wired wired:2.5

+* the `-p` option maps the container port (`4871`) to whatever the port you want to use on your host machine.
+If you want `wired` to be available on another you can use: `10000:4871` and Docker will translate it.
+* the `-v` option maps items of the container file system with your local file system.
+You can change the first value of the pair to adjust to your server files configuration.

+Start/stop the container:

+    docker stop wired
+    docker start wired

+Remove the container:

+    docker rm wired

 ### Get More

 If you are interested in the Wired project, check the Website at [http://wired.read-write.fr/](http://wired.read-write.fr)